syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/Events.md

 ---
 layout: post
-title: Events in Syncfusion RadialMenu control for Xamarin.iOS
+title: Events in Syncfusion® RadialMenu control for Xamarin.iOS
 description: Learn how to perform events like navigating, opening, navigated, opened, center button tapped, and when the center button back has been tapped in SfRadialMenu
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: SfRadialMenu
 documentation: ug
 ---